SkylineCommunications/dataminer-docs/connector-help/connector_help/Ross_Video_NEWT-HDMI-RX.md

 Note:

 - To add a stream, you must fill in all of the individual parameters as well as the stream configuration columns for the stream you want to add (except for Video Format for audio streams and Number of Audio Streams (1 or 2 groups of 8 channels)).
-- This driver only supports assignment of Audio Streams in 8 channel blocks.
+- This connector only supports assignment of Audio Streams in 8 channel blocks.

 Via the **X-Connect** page button, you can access the **X-Connect** subpage, where you can view the cross-connection matrix.